ojo5/Server/README.md

-# TCP-server-in-C
+# Server-in-C
-An implementation of a TCP server in C
+An implementation of some servers in C

 ## Overview